-ANS Forth has removed the word CONTEXT because in many systems its contents refer to more than one word list, compounding portability problems.
+Forth 94 removed the word CONTEXT because in many systems its contents refer to more than one word list, compounding portability problems.

 Note that: (colon) no longer affects the search order.
 The previous behavior, where the compilation word list replaces the first word list of the search order, can be emulated with the following redefinition of: (colon).